-Represent Cox before the Federal Communications Commission in a case related to NVE’s imposition of Grade B construction standards in a manner that prevents Cox from deploying network until after existing Grade C poles are upgraded.
-(Ongoing)
+Represented Cox before the Federal Communications Commission in a case related to NVE’s imposition of Grade B construction standards in a manner that prevents Cox from deploying network until after existing Grade C poles are upgraded.
+(2015)

 CL&P pole attachment rate case

-Represented New England Cable Television Association in case before the Connecticut Public Utility Regulatory Authority concerning CL&P’s pole attachment rental rates.
+Represented New England Cable Television Association in a case before the Connecticut Public Utility Regulatory Authority concerning CL&P’s pole attachment rental rates which resulted in CL&P transitioning from its antiquated legacy formula to the more favorable FCC formula.
 (2014)